matthewcheok/Realm-JSON/README.md

 ## Breaking Change

-- Updated to use native primary key support in Realm 0.85.0.
+- Updated to use native primary key support in Realm 0.85.0
-- Update to use methods `-createOrUpdateInRealm:withJSONArray:` or `-createOrUpdateInRealm:withJSONDictionary:`.
+- Update your code to use methods `-createOrUpdateInRealm:withJSONArray:` or `-createOrUpdateInRealm:withJSONDictionary:`
+- You must wrap these methods in a write transaction (between `[realm beginWriteTransaction];` and `[realm commitWriteTransaction];`)
 - These methods call `-createOrUpdateInRealm:withObject:` behind the scenes for performance.

 ## Installation